Azure-Samples/azure-search-power-skills/Text/Tokenizer/README.md

 {
     "values": [
         {
-* "recordId": "record1",
+            "recordId": "record1",
             "data": {
                 "text": "ML.NET's RemoveDefaultStopWords API removes stop words from tHe text/string.
-It requires the text/string to be tokenized beforehand.", "languageCode": "en"
+It requires the text/string to be tokenized beforehand."
             }
         }
     ]